 Ford Focus review - Interior, design and technology

-Conservative design belies a considerable amount of tech, including slick SYNC 3 infotainment on most versions
+Conservative design belies a considerable amount of tech, including the slick SYNC 3 infotainment system

 Ford has played things a bit safe on the Focus’ styling; it’s clearly an evolution of the old car’s, but it also incorporates some styling cues that we know from its little brother, the Fiesta – especially around the front end.
 The view along the sides is dominated by the longer wheelbase – the gap between the front and rear axles – which is the longest it’s ever been on a Focus.